-- Project Manager: Individual responsible for day-to-day management of project. - Project Delivery Team (PDT): The interagency working group that will assist with the development of the DMMP. - Agency Technical Review Team: Required by the USACE to review the plan for technical merit and cost-effectiveness. - Technical working groups: These may be formed to provide assistance to the Project Delivery Team, with representation from other federal and state agencies, and sometimes non-government organizations and private citizens.
+- Project Manager: Individual responsible for day-to-day management of project. - Project Delivery Team (PDT): The working group (in some cases involving members of other agencies) that will assist with the development of the DMMP. - Agency Technical Review Team: Required by the USACE to review the plan for technical merit and cost-effectiveness. - Technical working groups: These may be formed to provide assistance to the Project Delivery Team, with representation from other federal and state agencies, and sometimes non-government organizations and private citizens.

-For compliance with the National Environmental Policy Act (NEPA), the USACE prepares a Programmatic Environmental Impact Statement (PEIS) that evaluates the analyses and recommendations of the DMMP.
+For compliance with the National Environmental Policy Act (NEPA), the USACE prepares an Environmental Assessment, Environmental Impact Statement or a Programmatic Environmental

+Impact Statement (PEIS), whatever is the more appropriate document that evaluates the analyses and recommendations of the DMMP.